 Wage theft is widespread – but very few migrant workers ever recover their wages.
-Our report explains why.
+Our report, All Work, No Pay, explains why and charts a blueprint for reform.

 If a worker’s employer refuses to pay their correct wages, the worker can file a claim in the “Small Claims” jurisdiction of the Federal Circuit and Family Court of Australia.